SEO

 • URL structure: Create short, descriptive URLs using hyphens between words and lowercase text

-E-commerce sites should go beyond these simple elements and also include schema markup—HTML tags that give search engines more details about your content.
+Ecommerce sites should go beyond these simple elements and include schema markup—HTML tags that give search engines more details about your content.
 These markups can create rich snippets that help potential customers find what they need.

 On-Page SEO

-Product and category pages are the foundations of e-commerce SEO.
+Product and category pages are the foundation of ecommerce SEO.
 These pages often rank for high-volume terms that help customers find your brand.

 The best way to optimize category pages is to add keyword-focused content after the hero banner or H1 tag.
 You can place extra information at the bottom of the page to answer specific questions about your product line.
 Customer reviews work as trust signals—over 90% of users read product reviews before buying.